 Yet, as the months rattle on (where did the year go?) the country’s new-car sales data continues to be incredibly promising.
 The Motor Industry Association (MIA) has published May’s figures, indicating a significant 75 per cent lift on the data of May 2020.

 A total of 14,552 cars were registered during the month, making this the strongest May on record.
-Year to date the market is up a whopping 64.9 per cent
+Year to date the market is up a whopping 64.9 per cent on last year.